apex-dev-tools/apex-parser/README.md

 ```

 System test failures relating to the snapshots may highlight regressions.
 Though if an error is expected or the samples have changed, instead use `npm run systest:update` to update the snapshots, then commit the changes.

-The tag version of apex-samples used by builds is set in the [build file](.github/workflows/Build.yml).

 ## Source & Licenses